Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

 \subsubsection{Pixel-level self-correcting validity and difference from fixed weights}

-{The above ablation analysis for the training phase can be sufficiently justified by our approach.
-Subsequently, we carried out the difference between self-correction at the pixel level of the inference process and taking fixed weights.
-Fig. \ref{fig13} and Table \ref{table4} add fully illustrate the situation, with fixed weights we selected $\lambda$ as $0.5$, and even selected $\lambda$ as $1$, even though this is not in line with the original intent of the dual-stage.
+{Subsequently, we carried out the difference between self-correction at the pixel level of the inference process and taking fixed weights.
+Fig. \ref{fig13} and Table \ref{table3} add fully illustrate the situation, with fixed weights we selected $\lambda$ as $0.5$, and even selected $\lambda$ as $1$, even though this is not in line with the original intent of the dual-stage.
 As can be seen, our pixel-level fusion can make a balance between ${\hat{x}}_0$ and $x_{ld}$ for each pixel, laying the groundwork for entering into image inference, and showing competitive results in both metrics and reconstruction.}